to recent storm damage, the State Parks parking lot at Shine Tidelands State

 to this point

-There is a vault toilet in the parking lot at Shine Tidelands State Park and there is a boat ramp at the base of the Hood Canal Bridge.
+There is a port-a-potty in the parking lot at Shine Tidelands State Park and there is a boat ramp at the base of the Hood Canal Bridge.
 Shine Tidelands State Park is a very popular spot for walking on the beach, bird watching and picnicking.

 FUN FACTS/OTHER INFORMATION